chonla/cotton/docs/guide/testcases.md

 # Testcase

-Testcase is a set of actions to test if a system meets the API requirement.
+Testcase is a set of actions to test if a system meets the requirement.

 ## A Minimal Testcase